-When the part goes into current limit, an $80\mu\text{A}$ pull-up current source starts to charge the timing capacitor.
-When the voltage on the TIMER pin reaches 1.233V, the GATE pin is pulled low; the pull-up current will be turned off and the capacitor is discharged by a $3\mu\text{A}$ pull-down current.
-When the TIMER pin falls below 0.5V, the GATE pin turns on once the ON pin is pulsed low.
+When the part goes into current limit, an 77μ A pull-up current source starts to charge the timing capacitor.
+When the voltage on the TIMER pin reaches 1.233V, the GATE pin is pulled low; the pull-up current will be turned off and the capacitor is discharged by a 3μ A pull-down current.
+When the TIMER pin falls below 0.5V, the GATE pin either turns on automatically (LT1641-2) or turns on once the ON pin is pulsed low to reset the internal fault latch (LT1641-1).
+If the ON pin is not cycled low, the GATE pin remains latched off.
 Use no less than 1.5nF for the timing capacitor, C2.